 Sprouts in general also contain valuable enzymes—up to 100 times more enzymes than raw fruits and vegetables—that allow your body to absorb and use the nutrients of other foods you eat.

-We have kits to grow sprouts in our store.
-Sprouts-as-medicine.com is another good source for things relating to sprouts: their health benefits, recipes, and how to grow your own.
+Sprouts-as-medicine.com is a good source for things relating to sprouts: their health benefits, recipes, and how to grow your own.

 3. Fermented Vegetables